 - Data Interoperability Needs – The Data Interoperability Challenge: It’s The Need For Tech Standards, Compliance, Security, Massive Resources, And Be Understandable.

-Need help with an innovative solution to make your supply chain systems work together?
-I’m Randy McClure, and I’ve spent many years solving data interoperability and visibility problems.
+Need help with an innovative solution to make your supply chain data ready?
+I’m Randy McClure, and I’ve spent many years solving data readiness challenges to help decision-makers gain better, faster insights and for organizations to leverage data-intensive technologies.
 As a supply chain tech advisor, I’ve implemented hundreds of successful projects across all transportation modes, working with the data of thousands of shippers, carriers, and 3rd party logistics (3PL) providers.
-I specialize in ?proof-of-concept and operational pilot projects for emerging technologies.
+I specialize in pilot projects and program management for emerging technologies.
 If you’re ready to modernize your data infrastructure or if you are a solution provider, let’s talk.
 To reach me, click here to access my contact form or you can find me on LinkedIn.

 For more from SC Tech Insights, see the latest articles on Interoperability and Information Technology.